 This workshop also offers practical techniques for handling interpersonal challenges at home, work, church, school and political/social activism contexts.
 You will learn how to engage compassionately with others while holding them accountable for unproductive behavior, offering positive alternatives to interactions that normally result in shame, blame, retaliation and disempowerment.
 You will also learn how to develop the “emotional heroism” needed to handle challenging situations and open your heart to love, calling and service.

-In this three-day workshop, you will learn how to:
+In this two-day workshop, you will learn how to:

 - Cultivate the soulful, heart-centered, incredibly effective, nonviolent form of power that Jesus modeled, in yourself, your staff, family, congregation and community